lab1092/blender-manual_ja/manual/basics/help.rst

 - How it works:
   - Every Blender Internal Operator can use a defined name, some of them are predefined names for the user.
-For example, the :guilabel:`Render` command is a named Python call, the appropriate Operator is  ``Python: bpy.ops.render.render()`` , but for the user, it is called Render.
-All of those *user* names that were previously attributed for Python operators can searched for using :guilabel:`Blender Search`.
+For example, the *Render* command is a named Python call, the appropriate Operator is  ``Python: bpy.ops.render.render()`` , but for the user, it is called Render.
+All of those *user* names that were previously attributed for Python operators can searched for using *Blender Search*.

 Tooltips